alinex/node-database/README.md

     return cb err if err
     db.record conn, 'SELECT * FROM user WHERE ID=5', (err, record) ->
       return cb err if err
+      # if you acquire a connection yourself don't forget to release it
+      conn.release()

 ```

 __Additional Possibilities:__